youwen5/web/routes/writing/+parallelizing-this-website-for-free.typ

 involves creating lots of nested directories and files.

-A final consideration---although `rayon` handles data races very well thanks to
-#quote[fearless concurrency,] it can’t guarantee safety from race conditions in
-real world IO.
+A final consideration---although `rayon` handles data races very well thanks to "fearless concurrency," it can’t guarantee safety from race conditions in real world IO.
 In particular, I realized that if I had two Typst files with the same filename but representing different routes, the file would get overwritten and things would get real wacky. (concrete example: both `/+index.typ` and